JanMalch/ts-experiments/src/collections/README.md

 ### [operations](https://github.com/JanMalch/ts-experiments/tree/master/src/collections/operations/)

-These files contain function that are used as the first argument for [`Array#reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
+These files contain function that create new collections or values based on other collections.
 <!-- TOC:END -->